telefonicaid/fiware-orion/doc/manuals/admin/diagnosis.md

 ```

 In both cases, check that the connection to MonogDB is correctly
-configured (in particular, the BROKER\_DATABASE\_HOST if you are running
-Orion Context Broker [as a service](../../../README.md#as-system-service) or
-the "-dbhost" option if you are running it [from the command
+configured (in particular, the "-dbhost" option [from the command
 line](cli.md)) and that the mongod/mongos
 process (depending if you are using sharding or not) is up and running.